 At-Risk Afterschool Meal Programs (ASMP) provides free nutritious meals to kids and teens 18 and under during after school hours.
 Over 120 supervised locations in Utah offer a snack or meals that also provide regularly scheduled educational or enrichment activities.

 Feeding locations typically open as school lets out for the day, but may also operate during weekends, holidays, and school vacations, excluding summer vacation.
-Refer to Summer Food Service Program (SFSP) for information on becoming a Summer Sponsor.
+Refer to the Utah State Board of Education (USBE) Summer Food Service Program (SFSP) for information on becoming a Summer Sponsor.

 How to Participate in the At-Risk Afterschool Meals Component of Child and Adult Care Food Program (CACFP)